College of Health Sciences

 - a current copy of the transcript that includes all credits transferred from other institutions.

-In addition to the admissions application, the admissions process includes participation in a personal interview with the B.S.W.
+In addition to completing the application, applicants are required to participate in a personal interview with the B.S.W.
 Program Admissions Committee.
 In this interview, students discuss their interest in social work and their understanding of the values and ethics of the profession.